 - Your Availability (How soon can you start?)

 - Your Nationality (Do you require an Employment Pass?)

 - Negotiable Salary (Are you open to negotiating your salary?)

-Before Recruiters look at your resume, they will do a preliminary selection using LinkedIn so keep it updated and targeted to the digital jobs you are applying for.
+Remember: Before Recruiters look at your resume, they will do a preliminary selection using LinkedIn, so keep it updated and targeted to the digital jobs you are applying for.

-A digital portfolio gives you the flexibility to present your strengths in the best way possible without the limits imposed on a standard word document, so make it count!
+Remember: A digital portfolio gives you the flexibility to present your strengths in the best way possible, without the limits imposed on a standard word document, so make it count!